knpuniversity/symfony2-series/knpu/episode4/deployment.rst

     sudo chmod -R 777 app/cache/ app/logs/

 Let's try again.
+Ok, we have a site, and we can even login as Wayne.
-There's the site, but it's missing all the styles.
+But it's missing all the styles.
 Ah, right, dump the assetic assets:

 .. code-block:: bahs